Titus-Waldner/FollowMe/README.md

 </p>

 # Usage
-Select your token, hover the mouse over the one you wish to follow and press the "**L**" key (default in this V11 fork).
+Select your token, hover the mouse over the one you wish to follow and press the "**f**" key.
 Your token now follows behind maintaining the same distance.
 To stop following, simply move your token.

 ![ezgif-3-5912d53231](https://user-images.githubusercontent.com/8543541/167747299-fa7949a4-64b7-4106-b378-a1dd4a253922.gif)